lando07/AMD-7000-Series-VFIO/README.md

 `sudo lsof | grep amdgpu`

-### If this gives a huge output that is more than a few lines, and includes stuff from your display manager, wayland, xorg, or other processes, then your display manager is not shut down, make sure it is fully shut down (for me I execute `sudo systemctl stop sddm`) before proceeding.
+### If this gives a huge output that is more than a few lines, and includes stuff from your display manager, wayland, Xorg, or other processes, then your display manager is not shut down, make sure it is fully shut down (for me I execute `sudo systemctl stop sddm`) before proceeding.
 If you're using gnome, there are other guides to show how to properly shut down gnome and it's display manager

 In my case, a process which controls my fans, `coolercontrold` was using the amdgpu kernel driver, specifically the ko shared library file.
 By stopping this service, and re-running the script, SUCCESS!
-My gpu was successfully detatched!
+My gpu was successfully detached!
 Any services or processes you find must be stopped in the `start.sh` (I have a comment where you need to place the commands in the file).
 Also, restart these processes and services in the `revert.sh` file so that your desktop and apps can be properly restored.

 Once these changes are made, run the `start.sh` file, verify that it exits and does not hang(it may take up to 20-30 seconds for it to exit due to the sleep commands in the file), and do the same for `revert.sh`.
 If your login screen properly restores after `revert.sh` is executed, your single-gpu-passthrough VFIO VM is ready!